 Summarising this post, we can make the following statements:

-Therefore, I strongly advice to give Python + pandas a try and start today!
+Therefore, I strongly advise to give Python + pandas a try and start today!

 #Python #PyData #DataAnalysis #pandas #futureofcompute @cloudandheat https://cloudandheat.com